Eulanda/EulandaConnect/docs/functions/Import-TieredPrices.md

 ```

 ### -barcodeName
 The name of the column that contains the article barcode in the CSV or Excel file.
-Only one field name from the selection -articleNoName, -articleIdName, -barcodeName, -articleUidName may be specified.
+Only one field name from the selection `-articleNoName`, `-articleIdName`, `-barcodeName`, `-articleUidName` may be specified.

 ```yaml
 Type: String